rejuancse/stock-availability-alert-for-woocommerce/readme.txt

 === Stock Availability Alert for WooCommerce ===

-Contributors: thebitcraft
+Contributors: thebitcraft, rejuancse
-Tags: stock alert, email, notification, stock availability, product stock Requires at least: 5.9
+Tags: stock alert, alert email, in stock, out of stock, woocommerce stock Requires at least: 5.9
-Tested up to: 6.6
+Tested up to: 6.8
 Requires PHP: 7.4
 Stable tag:  1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Notify customers when out-of-stock WooCommerce products are back in stock.
-Features "Notify Me" option and automatic email alerts.
+Inform customers when out-of-stock WooCommerce products return to stock.
+"Notify Me" functionality and automatic email reminders.

 == Description ==
-Stock Availability Alert enhances WooCommerce by notifying customers when out-of-stock products are available again.
-Users can easily subscribe to notifications via email.
-The plugin features an intuitive admin interface, better product suggestions, customizable email templates, and rate limiting to manage notifications efficiently.
-Keep your customers engaged and drive sales with automatic stock alerts and a well-managed subscriber list.
+Stock Availability Alert improves WooCommerce by alerting consumers when out-of-stock items become available once more.
+Email subscription to alerts is simple for users.
+Better product suggestions, a user-friendly admin interface, customizable email templates, and rate limiting to effectively control alerts define the plugin.
+With a well-kept subscriber list and automatic stock alerts, keep your consumers interested and boost sales.

 = Features =